-The Compensation Committee set the target for production for 2023 at 13.2 MMBoe, which was slightly lower than the Company's actual performance for 2022, which was 14.6 MMBoe.
-The production target was consistent with the Company's updated guidance for 2023, which represented a modest decline from prior-year performance.
-The Compensation Committee believes that the target was appropriately rigorous because the first quarter of 2023 included a significant turn-around project in the Mobile Bay area, which resulted in planned production down-time.
-In 2023, the Company was above its threshold objective but below the target objective for Production, at 12.7 MMBoe.
+The Compensation Committee set the target for production for 2024 at 12.9 MMBoe, which was slightly higher than the Company's actual performance for 2023, which was 12.7 MMBoe.
+The production target was consistent with the Company's updated guidance for 2024, which represented a moderate increase from prior-year performance.
+The Compensation Committee believes that the target was appropriately rigorous because the Company successfully navigated operational hurdles in 2023, including planned downtime in the Mobil Bay area and such raised target would encourage continued operational efficiency and growth.
+In 2024, the Company was above its threshold objective but below the target objective for Production, at 12.2 MMBoe.